Mycosis fungoides (MF) may involve more than just the skin1

 Andrei Shustov, MD discusses identifying therapy-refractive patients, how blood involvement can impact treatment selection, how clinical practice guidelines help shape decisions, and appropriate patient types for treatment with POTELIGEO based on data from the phase 3 MAVORIC trial.

-Blood testing for suspected mycosis fungoides (MF) is important at diagnosis and throughout treatment to monitor disease burden and response to treatment5
+Blood testing via flow cytometry for suspected Mycosis Fungoides is important at diagnosis and throughout treatment to monitor disease burden and response to treatment6

 See how POTELIGEO responds in skin- Willemze R, Jaffe ES, Burg G, et al. WHO-EORTC classification for cutaneous lymphomas.
 Blood.
 2005;105(10):3768-3785.